mainmatter/trash-in-treasure-out/text.md

 `TryFrom<String>` implementation, which does the validation.
 Barring any unsafe magic tricks, that is.
 Getting the value _out_ is a matter of adding more functionality, which I won't bore you with right now.
-But you can imagine adding an implementaion for `std::fmt::Display`, or a method `fn as_str(&self) -> &str`.
+But you can imagine adding an implementation for `std::fmt::Display`, or a method `fn as_str(&self) -> &str`.
 Don't go implement `std::ops::Deref<Target=String>` though, that'd [defeat the purpose][deref_polymorphism].